Kaamelott: Comic devices

-The series also uses slapstick for humor (e.g. a cream-cheese fight in Season 3 “La Grande Bataille”), and running gags, which may be verbal (“La Botte Secrète,” the use of the phrase “You're not wrong” to keep up one end of a conversation one does not understand), physical (“Unagi,” the completely absurd martial arts developed by Karadoc and Perceval; the silly caps the characters wear to bed), musical (the song "À la volette" which recurs through the first season), or character-specific (Merlin's conflict between his role as healer-scientist and the court's idea of a magician, Karadoc's truly Gargantuan need for food, Arthur interrupted in his bath by various incursions).
-There is little sexual romance; none of the knights seems very interested in women (or other men), and Arthur's relations with his various mistresses is more a comic device than a matter of emotion.
+The series also uses slapstick for humor (e.g. a cream-cheese fight in season 3 "La Grande Bataille"), and running gags, which may be verbal ("La Botte Secrète," the use of the phrase “You're not wrong” to keep up one end of a conversation one does not understand), physical ("Unagi," the completely absurd martial arts developed by Karadoc and Perceval; the silly caps the characters wear to bed), musical (the song "À la volette" which recurs through the first season), or character-specific (Merlin's conflict between his role as healer-scientist and the court's idea of a magician, Karadoc's truly Gargantuan need for food, Arthur interrupted in his bath by various incursions).
+There is little sexual romance; none of the knights seems genuinely interested in women (or other men), and Arthur's relations with his various mistresses are more a comic device than a matter of emotion.
 Guenièvre, for a reason left mysterious in the first 5 seasons, remains a virgin, and this too is a source of comedy as she tries to figure out, for example, why she can't get pregnant.
 As the characters become familiar, dramatic or emotional situations can arise from this kind of comedy.

 The series occasionally gives humorous (but always possible) explanations for historical facts.
-For instance, Kaamelott explains the creation of the national attire of Scotland, the kilt, by a misfortune of the king of Caledonia (modern Scotland).
+For instance, Kaamelott explains the creation of Scotland's national attire, the kilt, as a misfortune of the king of Caledonia (modern Scotland).
 His armor's legs rusted when he fell into some water.
-It turns out to be a rule that a knight of the Round Table must wear either full body armor or his national attire, so the king of Caledonia wraps a cloth around his waist and declares it his country's official attire.
+It turns out to be a rule that a knight of the Round Table must wear either full-body armor or his national attire, so the king of Caledonia wraps a cloth around his waist and declares it his country's official attire.